DAIM: Journeys and influence on local scenes

 In 2001, DAIM travelled to many countries worldwide as part of a graffiti world tour.
 Among the countries he visited were Brazil, Mexico, Thailand, Australia, and the USA.
 He has also travelled extensively on other occasions, which has led to international recognition; his works have left lasting impressions on various local scenes.

 Although the USA is most commonly known as the cradle of graffiti, American artists have also been influenced by European styles.
-BG138 from Tats Crew confirmed in an interview that Europe was more advanced in some aspects, among those also being the 3D-style and a very cooperative working process – both of which have been shaped by DAIM and Loomit.
+BG138 from Tats Crew confirmed in an interview that Europe was more advanced in some aspects, among those also being the 3D-style and a cooperative working process – both of which have been shaped by DAIM and Loomit.
 DAIM has realized works in Los Angeles and Miami, among other cities in the USA.
 Crome, an artist from Miami, has commented on getting to know DAIM and Loomit and being impressed by how much planning was involved in their working process.
 In this way, the graffiti could be finished on location at a much faster pace.
 After meeting these famous European artists, Crome also began to plan his works in advance.
 He also talked about the insights into proportions that he got from the Europeans.
 The artist Pest from Miami talks about DAIM and Loomit bringing the first Belton cans there, which changed the colour palette of local artists.

 DAIM has also left his mark in Argentina: The Argentinian graffiti scene started to develop at the beginning of the 1990s.
 A big part of this development happened through the influence of travelling artists.
 Central figures were the Brazilian twin brothers Os Gêmeos, who are credited with bringing graffiti to Argentina during one of their stays in 1992.
 Furthermore, local artists were influenced by graffiti they saw on their journeys to Europe and brought back those impressions to their home country.
 In 2001, DAIM travelled to Buenos Aires.
 At this time there were a maximum of 20 acknowledged graffiti artists in the city, but with advanced access to the Internet and the launch of the first national graffiti homepage, it was expected that this number would soon rise.

 DAIM's influence can also be seen in Europe, for example in Switzerland, where Reisser moved for his studies in 1996, as well as in Greece.